pulumi/pulumi-hugo/themes/default/content/blog/enhanced-search-intuitive-navigation-new-docs-experience/index.md

 ## Quickstart experience

-The [Pulumi quickstart](/docs/quickstart/) experience  is for new users to get up and running quickly.
+The [Pulumi quickstart](/docs/quickstart/) experience is for people new to Pulumi to get up and running quickly.

 ![Pulumi docs quickstart experience](imgs/quickstart.png)

 ## Cloud get started tutorials

-The [Pulumi cloud get started tutorials](/docs/clouds/) are for users who want a detailed walkthrough the first time they use Pulumi.
+The [Pulumi cloud get started tutorials](/docs/clouds/) are for people who want a detailed walkthrough the first time they use Pulumi.

 ![Pulumi cloud get started tutorials](imgs/get-started.png)